 - The server returns you the result: https://smartproxy.com/.
 If you keep repeating this search or run a bot to make multiple, high-rate searches, the search engine will flag this as suspicious activity and may even ban Connection 1.

-But what happens when you try to connect through a residential rotating, or backconnect proxy?
-Once you make the initial search, every subsequent search gets directed through a different connection.
-By doing so, there’s no risk of being flagged for a suspicious number of requests.
-The proxy then rotates your IPs so you get a new identity, if not with each search, then after a set period of time.
-This way you avoid any risk of being flagged for suspicious activity.
+Once you make the initial search, every subsequent search will be directed through a different proxy connection.
+By doing so, you reduce the risk of a block for too many requests.
+Then the proxy rotates your IP, so you get a new identity.
+This way you avoid flagging for suspicious activity.

 How to connect via rotating residential proxies?